 On top of what is going on at work, every employee carries the hidden stressors that come from their home lives and their roles as parents and caregivers.
 These can include anxiety, grief, loneliness or worry over things like healthcare or home schooling.

 These stressors have a direct impact on companies’ performance.
-Studies have shown that highly stressed employees use 130% more sick days, are 60% less productive and account for 46% more in medical claims on average than employees with a lower level of stress.
+Studies have shown that highly stressed employees use 130% more sick days, are up to 41% less productive and account for 46% more in medical claims on average than employees with a lower level of stress.

 Make sure your solutions fit today’s lifestyles.